Arhkei/stego-obliterate/README.md

 # stego-obliterate

-stego-obliterate is a simple python file that checks for many different steganography techniques.
+stego-obliterate is a simple python tool that checks for many different steganography techniques.

 ## Requirements
 Exiftool\